 However, to help you make the right decisions, here are a few tips to make sure you purchase the right policy:

-And, if you’re ready to start comparing car insurance policies, head over to Save More Money’s comparison page.
+And, if you’re ready to start comparing car insurance policies, head over to our Motor Insurance Comparison page.
 It’s simple and helps you find the perfect policy at the best price.